 Why do you work for Moving On Durham?

 It is an absolute privilege to work with the team at Moving On Durham, who work tirelessly to support one of the most vulnerable groups in society; homeless young people.
 Often presented with young people in crisis are despair, when we offer them a new home and a fresh start, what they can achieve with us is like magic.
 Our young people go on a journey with us, building their confidence, resilience and ability to live sustainably in the community; starting to achieve their potential.
 It is a real inspiration to see.

 The Development Team is made up of specialists who ensure the smooth running of the charity.
-This includes administration, preparation of food parcels, fundraising and other functions necessary for the charity to be successful.
-Charlotte Lee is one of our development workers and most experienced members of the team.
+This includes administration, working with partner organisations, training, fundraising and other functions necessary for the charity to be successful.

 Charlotte Lee – Development Manager